Andrey4Gl/simpl_ec2/README.md

 # simpl_ec2
-Terraform script for ceation linux server (Ubuntu and Amazon Linux) in AWS ec2.
+Terraform simple script for creation linux server (Ubuntu and Amazon Linux) in AWS ec2.

 On each set up nginx server and some start page